DDP-Projekt/Kompilierer/CONTRIBUTING.md

 # Contributing to DDP

-Currently the DDP repos are private and no contributions are taken.
+DDP is and will always be open source and any contributions are welcome!
+You can contribute to this project by submitting pull requests.

+Instructions for setting up a development environment are written below.

 # Building the DDP Compiler